minio/docs/source/administration/bucket-replication/enable-server-side-multi-site-bucket-replication.rst

    - For delete operations on versions of an object, MinIO replication also deletes those versions on the target bucket.

-   MinIO requires explicitly enabling replication of delete operations using the :mc-cmd:`mc replicate add --replicate` or :mc-cmd:`mc replicate edit --replicate`.
+   MinIO requires explicitly enabling replication of delete operations using the :mc-cmd:`mc replicate add --replicate` or :mc-cmd:`mc replicate update --replicate`.
    This procedure includes the required flags for enabling replication of delete operations and delete markers.

    MinIO does *not* replicate delete operations resulting from the application of :ref:`lifecycle management expiration rules <minio-lifecycle-management-expiration>`.